comdex-official/networks/mainnet/comdex-1/README.md

 Commit Hash:
 >Note: If your node is running on an older version of the application, please update it to this version at the earliest to avoid being exposed to security vulnerabilities /defects.

-## Binary
-The binary can be downloaded from [here](https://github.com/comdex-official/comdex/releases/tag/v0.0.2).

 ## Explorer
 The explorer for this chain is hosted [MainNet Explorer](TO BE PUBLISHED)